zalmoxisus/redux-remotedev/README.md

 ```

 ##### `beforeSending`
-*function(report, sender)* - called before attempting to send a report, so you can show a dialog and append some data to the `report` object.
+*function(report, sender, options)* - called before attempting to send a report, so you can show a dialog and append some data to the `report` object.

 ```js
 createStore(reducer, remotedev({